Cherchies Blog

 • 1 cup water

-• 2 slices bacon, cooked and chopped (optional)
+• 2 slices of bacon, cooked and chopped, optional

 Preparation

-Preheat oven to 350 degrees.
-Once oven is preheated, place the sausage in a shallow baking pan and cook sausage until it reaches a temperature of 160 degrees.
-Remove from oven, allow to cool, and slice the sausage into 1/2 inch pieces.
-Set aside.
+Preheat the oven to 350°F. Place the sausage in a shallow baking pan and cook until it reaches an internal temperature of 160°F. Remove it from the oven, let it cool slightly, then slice it into 1/2-inch pieces and set aside.

-In a medium to large sauce pan bring the chicken broth to a boil, add grits slowly and reduce the heat to low.
-Cover and let the grits simmer for 7 minutes, stirring occasionally to prevent them from sticking and burning.
+Prepare the grits in a medium saucepan by bringing the chicken broth to a boil.
+Whisk in the grits slowly, then reduce the heat to low.
+Cover and simmer for about 7 minutes, stirring occasionally to prevent sticking.

 Heat the remaining 3 Tablespoons (Tbsp) of olive oil in a large pan over medium high heat.
 Add the shrimp and sausage, stirring occasionally, until shrimp is pink and tender (about five minutes total).
 Add the cornstarch/water mixture (aka slurry) to the pan in the last minutes of cooking to allow the slurry to thicken. (**I did not use enough cornstarch when I first photographed the shrimp mixture, so I had to sprinkle more in.
 DO NOT add the cornstarch directly to the mixture, as it will clump and you will get white lumps in your dish.
 Take the extra time to make the slurry separately to make the dish correctly).